Andcool-Systems/File-uploader/README.md

 Errors described in section `1.1` may also occur.

-`POST https://fu.andcool.ru/api/logout` — Logs out of the account.
+`POST https://fu.andcool.ru/api/logout` — Logs out of the account.<br>
-Request limit per minute: 10 times
+Request limit per minute: 10 times<br>
-It takes the `Authorization` header containing the access token.
+It takes the `Authorization` header containing the access token.<br>
-Successful execution of the request deletes the provided token and returns a `200` status code.
+Successful execution of the request deletes the provided token and returns a `200` status code.<br>

 #### Possible Errors
-Errors described in section `1.1` may occur as well.
+Errors described in section `1.1` may occur as well.<br>